Jeff Ward (motorsports): Return to motorcycle racing

 At the age of 43, Ward returned to motorcycle racing and won the 2004 AMA Supermoto Championship competing against riders half his age.
 He won a second Supermoto championship in 2006 at the age of 45.
 Ward also won the Moto X category at the 2006 X Games, becoming the oldest male gold medalist and the oldest Moto X medalist in X Games history.
 In 2008, he repeated as the winner of the Moto X category of the 2008 X Games.

 Off-road racing

 From Indy Car racing, Ward progressed to off-road truck racing, competing in the 2009 Lucas Oil Off Road Racing Series for the Speed Technologies team.
-He also competed in the 2013 Stadium Super Trucks Series, finishing 10th in the inaugural race at University of Phoenix Stadium.
+He also competed in the 2013 Stadium Super Trucks, finishing tenth in the inaugural race at University of Phoenix Stadium.
 Ward competed in the Global RallyCross Championship for the Chip Ganassi Racing team in 2015, serving as a replacement driver for former motocross racer Brian Deegan.